andrew henderson menu

 • The Cons of the E-2 Visa

-• Is the US E-2 Visa For You?
+• Is the US E-2 Visa for You?

 The US E-2 Investor Visa

 When doing business abroad, paying US taxes and dealing with the rusty American bureaucratic machine can become a huge waste of time and money.
-Many entrepreneurs would rather not deal with the stress, paperwork, or taxes.

-The E-2 Treaty Investor Visa allows an investor to live and do business in the US in exchange for a “significant investment” made to the country’s economy.
+The E-2 Treaty Investor Visa allows an investor to live and do business in the US in exchange for a ‘significant investment’ made to the country’s economy.

 Technically, there are no restrictions on the type of business you can purchase or start as an E-2 visa applicant.
 And you can often get away with making a much smaller initial investment than you might with other programs like the EB-5 immigrant visa.

-This is yet another reason the E-2 visa is often preferred.
+Lower costs and requirements are yet another reason the E-2 visa is often preferred.

-That being said, the visa does require active effort on your part.
+That being said, the visa does require an active effort on your part.
 The E-2 visa is designed for those who have active business interests in the US that require their presence.
-But you will want to be careful of how much time you spend in the US actively managing your business.

 What Are E-2 Countries?